 In many countries of the world, freedom of speech is a reality.
 The internet censorship in China remains one of the last large-scale online censorships in the world.

-As in many countries of the world, freedom of speech is championed but with limitations and ethical questions as to what can be said on the internet.
-Internet censorship in China today is perhaps one of the most sophisticated and perplexing censorship of any country in the world.
 Highly monitored, businesses find themselves navigating a unique environment as they operate around several administrative regulations.
-This ‘Great Firewall of China,’ does not have to limit the success of businesses trying to reach Chinese consumers.
+But this “Great Firewall of China” does not have to limit the success of businesses trying to reach Chinese consumers.

-In this article, business professionals can gain a better understanding of the cyber policies for internet users in the country and find attainable business practices to fruitfully expand their operations into the Chinese market.
+With this article by Tenba Group, your trusted China online marketing company, business professionals gain a better understanding of the cyber policies for internet users in the Middle Kingdom.
+And find attainable business practices to fruitfully expand their operations into the Chinese market.

 A Short History of Internet Censorship in China

 In 1994, the internet was first introduced in China as a means of communication.
-That same year, as the population of China became more invested in online ventures, the “Golden Shield Project” was initiated.
+In 1998, the “Great Firewall of China” started.

 A Brief Look at the Rules Governing Internet Censorship in China